-It is the intent of this regulation to have all states use the National Type Evaluation, as approved by the National Conference on Weights and Measures, as their examining procedure.
+It is the intent of this regulation to have all states use the National Type Evaluation, as approved by the NCWM, as their examining procedure.
 If a state does not wish to establish a Participating Laboratory, Section 2.4.
 Participating Laboratory and Section 4.
 Participating Laboratory may be deleted.